WeAreAcademy/robot-in-a-grid-exercise-start/README.md

 ## Brief

-In `index.ts` write or complete the function `solve(grid:Grid): Path | null`.
+In `index.ts` write or complete the function:
+`solve(grid:Grid): Path | null`.

-Given an x, y grid of passable and impassable squares, plan and return a path for a robot that starts at the top left position of that grid to get to the bottom right.
+Given a 2D grid of passable and impassable squares, plan and return a path for a robot that starts at the top left position of that grid to get to the bottom right.